 Todrick Hall (American Idol)

 Long before he was a recurring performance coach on RuPaul's Drag Race, Todrick Hall was a semifinalist on the 9th season of American Idol.
 After a performance of Queen's "Somebody to Love" sent him packing just before the finals, Hall went about building a brand for himself the hard way: by singing Disney parodies and doing flash mobs on YouTube.
 And he managed to be so successful at it that he's been able to book Broadway gigs (Kinky Boots, Chicago), TV roles, and yes, a coveted spot in the Drag Race family.
 Not to mention the fact that he appeared in and co-executive produced the music video for "You Need to Calm Down," quite a big deal for a Taylor Swift fan.

 Katharine McPhee (American Idol)

 Should Katharine McPhee have won the 5th season of American Idol?
 Perhaps.
 Does her post-Idol career dotted with TV shows, movies, and Broadway success dwarf that of actual winner Taylor Hicks?
 One could make that argument.
-After finishing in second place, McPhee released a self-titled debut album and starred alongside Anna Faris and Emma Stone in The House Bunny, but it was truly through the two-season NBC series Smash that McPhee attained pop culture immortality, a place in the camp canon, and a perch from which to say things like "Hi, my gay boys."
+After finishing in second place, McPhee released a self-titled debut album and starred alongside Anna Faris and Emma Stone in The House Bunny, but it was truly through the two-season NBC series Smash that McPhee attained pop culture immortality and a place in the camp canon.

 Miranda Lambert (Nashville Star)